CORPORATE EMPLOYEE BENEFITS

 Usual, Reasonable and Customary Charges (URC)

-Average cost for a specific medical service based on common sense and statistics for a given country.
+An average cost for a specific medical service based on common sense and statistics for a given country.
 The insured will be reimbursed if the medical expenses are URC compliant.

 Everything related to eye care.
 In health insurance covered as a separate benefit.